 Read more about the Comeniusprogramme here.

 Utrecht University wants to educate students that contribute to a better world and solving societal challenges.
-Our students are known for their social engagement.
 Are you a lecturer and do you find social engagement in education important?
-Then you can now apply for a grant for developing Community Service Learning (CSL) education.
-You can apply for a grant between 1000 en 4000 euro for an educational project that is aimed at (further) developing CSL.
-It can be used to create time to develop education by yourself or with colleagues, but it can also be used to organize activities with students and societal partners or for exchanging knowledge and experiences between lecturers.
+Then you can now apply for a grant for developing Community Engaged Learning (CEL).
+You can apply for a grant of at most 4000 euro for an educational project that is aimed at (further) developing CEL.

-For advice on selecting the right funding program, or help with writing a funding application, teachers can go to the Centre for Academic Teaching.
+For advice on selecting the right funding program, or help with writing a funding application, teachers can go to the Centre for Academic Teaching and Learning.